 Sida fallax, a hibiscus

-By and large, the story of native Hawaiian plants is a story of losing ground to aggressive alien plants, to the trampling and teeth of introduced animals, and the gradual loss of cultural meaning.
+By and large, the story of native Hawaiian plants is a tale of losing ground to aggressive alien species, the trampling and teeth of introduced animals, and the gradual loss of cultural meaning.
 Bright, dusky-orange ‘ilima is an exception; it’s actually listed as “a common plant found on all of the Hawaiian Islands.”
-I know it as the little glowing flowerheads that nod to me in the driest of the drylands around the southwestern sides of Maui.
-Miraculously, Indian Axis deer — an introduced plague — won’t eat it, even in the parched areas where they have munched the life out of every other last plant.
+I know it as the tiny, glowing flowerheads that nod hello from the driest edges of southwestern Maui.
+Miraculously, Indian Axis deer — an introduced plague — won’t eat ‘ilima, even in those parched areas where they have munched the life out of every other remaining plant.

 Sometimes it grows low to the ground (‘ilima papa) and sometimes it is a spindly but hardy bush.
-In pre-contact times, ‘ilima was also the name for the flat land near a village, and the plants there of the same name were carefully tended as a source of flowers for lei, something that sounds breezy and easy until you realize that it takes 500 to 1,000 ‘‘ilima flowers to make one strand.
-The ali‘i (chiefs) favored the red and pure-yellow flowers in their lei ‘ilima, so much like the bright tones of their treasured feather lei.
-All the shades of the flower had names: kuakea for the light-yellow flower, ‘ilima lei for the deep-golden flower, ‘ilima ‘ula‘ula for the bronze flower, and ‘ilima kolī kukui for the rusty red flower — a distinction that tips you off to the value of, or affection for, the plant.
+Pre-contact, ‘ilima was also the name for the flat land near a village, and the plants there of the same name were carefully tended as a source of flowers for lei — which sounds breezy and easy until you learn that it takes 500 to 1,000 ‘ilima flowers to make one, single strand!
+The ali‘i (chiefs) favored the red and yellow flowers in their lei ‘ilima, so much like the bright tones of their treasured feather lei.
+The flower’s shades had names — kuakea for light yellow, ‘ilima lei for deep gold, ‘ilima ‘ula‘ula for bronze and ‘ilima kolī kukui for rusty red — a distinction that tips you off to the value of, and affection for, this plant.

-Hawaiians also kept it near the family compound for its purgative and medicinal qualities.
-‘Ilima blossoms were given to new babies to stimulate their first, well, poops.
-For adults, ‘ilima sap and warm seawater went up to induce, ahem, things to come down.
-Women in labor drank the pounded flowers, a slimy concoction that helped to ease childbirth.
-And ‘ilima leaves, sturdy but velvety, were the toilet paper of Old Hawai‘i.
+Hawaiians also kept ‘ilima near the family compound for its purgative and medicinal qualities.
+Sturdy, velvety ‘ilima leaves were the toilet paper of Old Hawai‘i, and crushed blossoms were given to new babies to stimulate their first, well, poops.
+Similarly for adults, ‘ilima sap and warm seawater went up there to encourage (ahem) things to come out.
+Women in labor drank a slimy concoction of pounded flowers to help ease childbirth.

-While one source says that ‘ilima treated “general weakness,” I myself have to admit to a general weakness for the plant, growing there in the kīpuka (oases) of the lava fields — little gold and orange sparks, fortunately still common.
+While one source says that ‘ilima treated “general weakness,” I myself admit to a general weakness for the plant, stubbornly growing out there in the kīpuka (oases) of the lava fields — little gold and orange sparks, which are fortunately still common.